wormhole-foundation/wormhole/docs/operations.md

 With RPC providers such as Alchemy, Infura, etc. you trust those operators to provide you with untampered chain data and have no way of verifying correctness.
 Therefore, Wormhole requires either an Ethereum full-node or a light-client.
-The node can be operated in the full, quick or light modes with no impact on security or performance of the bridge software.
+The node can be operated in the full, quick or light modes with no impact on the security or performance of the bridge software.
 As long as the node supports the Ethereum JSON RPC API, it will be compatible with the bridge so all major implementations will work fine.